dnaforge/dnaforge/docs/user-guide/README.md

 ## Introduction

 DNAforge is a generic design tool for DNA and RNA nanostructures based on 3D wireframe mesh models.
-The tool currently supports five design methods: the A-trail and spanning-tree methods for scaffolded DNA origami from [1](#references) and [2](#references), respectively; a cycle-cover method for scaffold-free DNA structures that generalises the one presented in [3](#references); and the spanning-tree method for RNA origami from [4](#references), along with a variant that minimises the number of kissing loops in the eventual structure[5](#references).
+The tool currently supports five design methods: the A-trail and spanning-tree methods for scaffolded DNA origami from [1](#references) and [2](#references), respectively; a cycle-cover method for scaffold-free DNA structures that generalises the one presented in [3](#references); and the spanning-tree method for RNA origami from [4](#references), along with a variant that minimises the number of kissing loops in the eventual structure [5](#references).

 The DNAforge design process is fully automated and managed in a graphical web interface following a simple workflow: The user first uploads a 3D mesh model in the standard OBJ format and chooses the preferred design method tab.
 Then a click of a button determines the appropriate routing model for the nucleic acid strands to cover the mesh.
 Another click generates a cylinder model of the eventual helices and their interconnections.
 This can be relaxed to reduce the strain in the structure, before producing the full nucleotide model with another click.
 For each design method, a number of parameters (choice of scaffold strand, scale of the structure, etc.) can be adjusted, and the relaxation of the cylinder model can be manually fine-tuned.